-4.4.5 Assembling Gears, Counterweights and Bearings on Shafts
+4.3.5 Assembling Gears, Counterweights and Bearings on Shafts

-Remove one of the heated counterweights from the heat source and locate it horizontally on blocks, or a table top, as shown on Figure 4.4 and Figure 4.5.
-There must be provision for the drive shaft to extend below the counterweight after it is mounted in the counterweight bore.
+- Remove one of the heated counterweights from the heat source and locate it horizontally on blocks, or a table top, as shown in Figure 4.4 and Figure 4.5.
+There must be provision for the drive shaft to extend below the counterweight after it is mounted in the counterweight bore. - 2.
 Place the counterweight for assembly with the chamfered side down.
 This will assure that the chamfered side of each counterweight will face toward the drive shaft bearings, and away from the gear, when the mechanism drive assembly is completely assembled.

 Assemble Style "F" counterweights so that the tapped holes in one face are away from the gear, and accessible for use in pulling the counterweight off the shaft.
-See Figure
+See Figure 4.3.

-Install a lifting eyebolt in the tapped hole in one end of the drive shaft.
-See Table 4.1 for eyebolt dimensions.
-Lift the shaft into position over the heated counterweight and lower it through the bore until the machined shoulder of the shaft contacts the counterweight solidly with the chamfered side away from the gear location.
-See Figure 4.4.
-Note the exception for Style "F" counterweights in Step 1 above.
-Remove one of the heated gears from the heat source and assemble it on the drive shaft up against the circumferential lip.
-See Figure 4.4.
-Be sure to place the gear on the shaft so that the large chamfer in the gear bore is against the circumferential lip on the shaft.
+- 3. Install a lifting eyebolt in the tapped hole in one end of the drive shaft.
+See Table 4.1 for eyebolt dimensions. - 4.
+Lift the shaft into position over the heated counterweight and lower it through the bore until the machined shoulder of the shaft contacts the counterweight solidly with the chamfered side away from the gear location, see Figure 4.4.
+Note the exception for Style "F" counterweights in Step 2 above.